mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.5/index.md

 ## Security
 [/enterprise]
 - COPS-2988 - Provide access permissions with full capabilities to the user.
-- COPS-3195 - Fix cluster authentication issues running in strict mode and issues arising from transient errors in the 'ip-detect' script.
+- COPS-3195 - Fix cluster authentication issues running in strict mode and issues arising from transient errors in the `ip-detect` script.
 - COPS-3485/DCOS_OSS-3937 - Prevent loss of ZK myid configuration file by recreating the deleted myid configuration file and restarting exhibitor
 - DCOS-38655 - Force all login requests through Admin Router.
 - DCOS-39259 - Add error handling for `StartTLS` in case of socket failure.